Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Introduction

-We summarize our main contributions as follows: \begin{itemize} \item We show that token-level edit directions that allow fine-grained control of subject-specific attributes exist in common CLIP text embeddings and that diffusion models are capable of interpreting them \item We show that T2I diffusion models are capable of backpropagating \textit{high-level semantic} concepts to their text embedding input as adaptations of existing embeddings using just the reconstruction loss objective on a single image \item We introduce two approaches for identifying those directions for specific attributes or concepts from contrasting text prompts describing these concepts, one simple optimization-free method and one optimization-based one that identifies more robust directions \item We show that these token-level edit directions enable fine-grained, subject-specific, compositional control of attributes and concepts in common diffusion models \end{itemize}
+We summarize our main contributions as follows: \begin{itemize} \item We show that token-level edit directions exist within common CLIP embeddings, enabling fine-grained control of subject-specific attributes, and show that diffusion models can effectively interpret these directions. \item We introduce a simple, optimization-free approach to identify attribute-specific directions by contrasting text prompts that describe the desired attributes or concepts. \item We introduce a second, learning-based method that identifies more robust directions through backpropagation of high-level semantic concepts to the text embedding input, using a reconstruction loss objective. \item We show that these token-level edit directions enable fine-grained, subject-specific, compositional control of attributes and concepts in generated images. \end{itemize}